shaysugg/Notes/iOS-study/RW Expert Swift/Core Concepts.md

 Stack allocations are orders of magnitude faster than heap allocations, this is where value types get their fast reputation.
 ![Heap VS Stack](attachments/heap-vs-stack.png)
 ### Difference 5: Lifetime and identity
-Value types, generally live on the stack and are cheap to copy.
+Value types, such as structures and enumerations, generally live on the stack and are cheap to copy.
 Values don’t have the notion of a lifetime or intrinsic identity.
-References do have lifetimes.
+References do have lifetimes, and because of that, you can define a deinit function for them.
+They also automatically have an identity because they reside at a specific place in memory you can use to identify them.

+Note: It’s possible to give a value type identity by specifying a unique property attribute.
+The Identifiable protocol, which adds a Hashable (and Equatable) id property, does this.
+The SwiftUI framework defines property wrappers, such as @State, which among other things imbue lifetime into simple value types